GEM has been awarded service contracts by several companies such as FDH Engineering and Naval Air.

 Posted on: September 1, 2021 | 0 Comments

-Global Engineering and Materials, Inc. will present four (4) papers at the 2022 AIAA SciTech Forum in January 2022: 1) Buffet-induced structural response prediction of aircraft horizontal stabilizers based on immersogeometric analysis and an isogeometric blends shell approach; 2) multiaxial fatigue damage assessment of repaired composite cruciform specimens using stress ratio dependent fatigue damage accumulation model; 3) A micro-macro coupling and physics informed modeling approach for bearing failure with X-ray CT characterization; and 4) A multiphysics coupling of resin infusion and deformation of fiber preform using customized Star-CCM+ and Abaqus.
+Global Engineering and Materials, Inc. will have four (4) presentations at the 2022 AIAA SciTech Forum in January 2022: 1) Buffet-induced structural response prediction of aircraft horizontal stabilizers based on immersogeometric analysis and an isogeometric blends shell approach; 2) multiaxial fatigue damage assessment of repaired composite cruciform specimens using stress ratio dependent fatigue damage accumulation model; 3) A micro-macro coupling and physics informed modeling approach for bearing failure with X-ray CT characterization; and 4) A multiphysics coupling of resin infusion and deformation of fiber preform using customized Star-CCM+ and Abaqus.

 Posted on: August 31, 2021 | 0 Comments